JurianB/Unity-Multiplayer/README-Photon.md

 Now when running the game, you can move around by pressing your WASD-keys.
 Look around by moving your mouse and you can shoot by pressing your left mouse button.

 ## Step 7:
-Now we're going to create a new scene that acts as a sort of begin screen.
-In here you can enter a Photon Nickname (which is required to create or join a game).
+Now we're going to create a new scene that acts as a sort of begin screen to create or join a game.

 - Create a new scene called _Lobby_.
 In here we're going to create a button select your Canvas in the Hierachy and right mouse to: _UI > Button_.
 Call it "Join Button" and place it in the center of the screen.
 Give the button the text "Join".

 - Create a label inside the Canvas. _UI > Text_ and call it "Connect Text".
 This will show if the game is connecting to a room.
 So change the content text to "Connecting...".
-Place this Text above the input field and disable it in the scene.
+Place this Text above the button and disable it in the scene.

 If you're doing it all correct, you would see something like this:
 ![Setup Settings](https://github.com/JurianB/Unity-Multiplayer/blob/master/Images/Photon/UI_Setup_Lobby.png)